short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.5.3 =
+Release date: January 3, 2024
+* Fix: in some cases, an error was displayed when adding a folder to Custom Media, even if the folder was added correctly;
+* Fix: for WebP files uploaded directly to the Media Library, the plugin could remove the wrong files during certain operations;
+* Fix: bulk processing of Custom Media could lead to errors in some cases;
+* Fix: a PHP Warning was displayed on the Custom Media page if no items were present;
+* Language: 0 new strings added, 0 updated, 0 fuzzed and 0 deprecated.

 = 5.5.2 =
 Release date: November 24, 2023